 \subsection{Comparison with First-Order methods}

 Both \cite{StyleSpace, lowrankGAN} rely on the first-order Taylor expansion of the generator network and assume a linear relationship between the generated image and the latent code.
-This causes them to perform poorly when increasing the editing strength, $\alpha$, in Equation~\eqref{eqn:gan_edit}.
-Since $\alpha$ has a different scale in each GAN-based image editing method, we use the LPIPS distance \cite{LPIPS} for comparison.
-For each method we find the value of $\alpha$ such that $LPIPS(\mathbf{x}, \mathbf{x}^{edit}) = d$, and show that for higher values of $d$ the linearity assumption is not valid and our method outperforms \cite{StyleSpace} \footnote{The authors of \cite{lowrankGAN} have not released the code at the time of submission}.
-Note that there are two values of $\alpha$, one positive and one negative that yield the same LPIPS distance.
-Figure~\ref{fig:comparison} compares the edits performed by our method and StyleSpace \cite{StyleSpace}, for different editing strengths.
-As $d$ and subsequently $\alpha$ increase, our method performs coherently while StyleSpace distorts the semantics of the image.
+This causes them to perform poorly as the editing strength $\alpha$ increases.
+Since $\alpha$ in Equation~\eqref{eqn:gan_edit} has a different scale for each GAN-based image editing method, we use the LPIPS distance \cite{LPIPS} for the comparison.
+For each method we find the value of $\alpha$ such that $LPIPS(\mathbf{x}, \mathbf{x}^{edit}) = d$, and show that for higher values of $d$ where the linearity assumption is not valid, our method outperforms \cite{StyleSpace}.
+Note that there are two values of $\alpha$ that yield the same LPIPS distance $d$, where one is positive and the other one is negative.
+Figure~\ref{fig:comparison} compares the edits performed on mouth and hair by our method and StyleSpace \cite{StyleSpace}, for different values of editing strength.
+As $d$ and subsequently absolute value of $\alpha$ increase, our method performs coherently while StyleSpace distorts the semantics of the image.